ThomasMartinoli/Project-GeoInf/README.md

 Tutor: prof. Giovanna Venuti

-Target: the purpose of the work is the development of an algorithm for Region Growing (RG), that will be introduced in the already existing computation process of Burned Area.
+Target: the purpose of the work is the development of an algorithm for Region Growing, that will be introduced in the already existing computation process of Burned Area.